cdl-geneseo/geneseo-dictionary/S/Seuss-tree.md

 # Seuss tree

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Seuss tree

 Created by  Graham Drake, last modified by  Unknown User (amb51) on Apr 29, 2015

 Seuss tree \sus tr\: (noun) The blue spruce tree in Sturges Quad, resembling the tree from Dr. Seuss' &quot;The Grinch who stole Christmas&quot;. &quot;I vomited in the Seuss Tree walking home from the party last night.&quot;